Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Study designs with required conditional registration

 \subsection{Adaptive Study Designs for Fast-Track Processes}

 We will start with a brief recap of confirmative adaptive designs.
-Confirmatory (two-stage) adaptive designs are organized into two sequential stages of data collection, with an interim analysis at the end of the first stage (see, for instance, \cite{BuchWassmerBrannath2016} or \cite{ueberblickAdaptiveDesignsBretz}).
+Confirmatory (two-stage) adaptive designs are organized into two sequential stages of data collection, with an interim analysis at the end of the first stage (see, for instance, the works of Wassmer and Brannath \cite{BuchWassmerBrannath2016} and Bretz et al \cite{ueberblickAdaptiveDesignsBretz}).
 The interim data can be used to decide whether to terminate or continue the trial.
 The study can be terminated due to futility (with an acceptance of $H_0$) or due to success, i.e.\ early rejection of a hypothesis.
-So far, adaptive study designs play an important role in clinical drug development (see, for example, \cite{pallmann2018adaptive} or \cite{cerqueira2020adaptive}).
+So far, adaptive study designs play an important role in clinical drug development (see, for example, the works of Pallmann et al \cite{pallmann2018adaptive} and Cerqueira et al \cite{cerqueira2020adaptive}).
 They allow the user to learn from the data of an ongoing trial by performing design modifications at interim when the trial is not terminated.
-Thus, adaptive designs can be considered as extensions of group sequential designs (see, for instance, \cite{BuchWassmerBrannath2016}).
+Thus, adaptive designs can be considered as extensions of group sequential designs \cite{BuchWassmerBrannath2016}.
 Possible design modifications at interim include sample size re-estimation, selection of a primary endpoint, or dropping of treatment arms in combined phase II/III trials while controlling the type I error rate.
 Moreover, the data from both stages can be used for the final confirmatory hypothesis test.
 That means, in contrast to the common situation of an external pilot study that prepares an independent confirmatory study, adaptive designs permit the use of the pilot data for the final confirmatory hypothesis test.
-As we will see in this section, in the context of fast-track procedures, the use of adaptive designs can increase efficiency substantially in comparison to the common design with two separate stages.
+As we will see in this section, in the context of fast-track procedures, the use of adaptive designs can increase efficiency substantially.